barbarer/py4e-int/_sources/functions/func-group.rst

 Look at the code below and predict what it will print.

-.. fillintheblank:: funct_fitb_print_test_first_line_v3
+.. fillintheblank:: funct_fitb_print_test_first_line_v4

     What is the first thing that will be printed when the code below runs?

     - :Hello!: The main function prints this before it calls the test function.
-      :Welcome: Execution starts in the main method, so this won't be the first thing that is printed.
+      :Welcome: Execution starts by calling the main function near the bottom of the example.
-      :.*: Execution starts in the main method
+      :.*: Execution starts by calling the main function near the bottom of the example.

 .. fillintheblank:: funct_fitb_print_test_last_line_v3